Control and Resistance - the Relationship GremlinsBy Dr. Margaret Paul

 Are power struggles contaminating your relationship?
 Are you and your partner stuck in a control/resist system?
 Does it seem like the only way out is to leave?

-"I'm so sick and tired of Andrea's anger and bossiness that I'm about ready to leave this relationship," said Paul in our phone counseling session.
+"I'm so sick and tired of Andrea's anger and bossiness that I'm about ready to leave this relationship," said Paul in our Skype session.
 "Everything has to be her way.
 Why can't she just keep her mouth shut?
 She is ruining this relationship.
 I hate her judgmentalness.
 Every time she does this it casts a black cloud over our relationship and I end up feeling awful."

 Paul and Andrea were in one of their typical power struggles.
 Paul tended to operate as an adolescent regarding household chores.
 If something needed to be done, he would say he would do it and then procrastinate to the point where Andrea would blow up.
 Then he would blame Andrea for her anger rather than take any responsibility for his resistance.

 "Paul, how did you react when Andrea got angry and judgmental?"

 "I got angry and tried to explain to her why I hadn't fixed the curtain rod yet.
 But she wouldn't listen to me so then I withdrew."

 "So Andrea is trying to control you with her anger and you are trying to control her with your anger, explanations and withdrawal.
 And you are very determined to resist being controlled by her.
 So, do you want to complain to me about Andrea and blame your feelings on her anger, or do you want to understand your end of this system and learn about what you can do differently?"

 "I just want her to stop being angry."

 "Paul, you have been trying to have control over Andrea's anger for the whole five years of your relationship.
 Is it working?"

 "Well, why can't you just stop resisting and become responsible in the household and responsible for your own feelings instead of being a victim of Andrea?"